dodeeric/pdf2epubEX/README.md

 To read a fix layout ePub, the best device is a tablet (Android or iOS/iPad).
 A smartphone is not adapted most of the time because of the too small screen size.

-A lot of ePub reader apps exist (to reflowable text ePub and fixed layout ePub): Google Play Books, BookShelf, PocketBook, Apple Books (only on iOS; formely known as Apple iBooks), etc.
+A lot of ePub reader apps exist (to read reflowable text ePub and fixed layout ePub): Google Play Books, BookShelf, PocketBook, Apple Books (only on iOS; formely known as Apple iBooks), etc.

 Amazon Kindle does not support the standard ePub format (they have their own format which is based on the ePub format).